 Students who will not complete their requirements by the due date may contact his/her advisor to request a change in their degree completion date.
 A new application for graduation must be completed, and an additional graduation fee will be charged.
-Graduation applications must be received by the Academic Advisor by January 15th (for May conferrals), April 1 (for August conferrals) and by August 15th (for December conferrals).
+Graduation applications must be received by the Academic Advisor by December 1st for March 2nd conferrals, April 1st for June 30th conferrals and August 1st for October 27th conferrals.
 All accounts must be paid in full to receive a diploma and/or transcripts.